zaiisao/Documentation/en/Video/string_electron.md

 Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Video/electron_video.md).

-The Agora Native SDK and Web SDK support using string user accounts in different ways:

-- The Native SDK: Starting with v2.8.0, you can use user accounts to identify the user.
+You can use user accounts to identify the user.
   - `registerLocalUserAccount`: Registers a user account.
   - `joinChannelWithUserAccount`: Joins the channel with the registered user account.
-- The Web SDK: Starting with v2.5.0, you can set the `uid` parameter in the `Client.join` method as either a number or a string.

 The maximum string length of the user account is 255 bytes.
 Each user account should be unique in the channel.
 Supported character scopes are: